-If you suffer from the effects of varicose veins, you may benefit from treatment.
+If you suffer from the effects of varicose veins, are worried about blood clots you may benefit from treatment.
 Swollen, visible veins are caused by underlying vein disease, also known as venous insufficiency.
-As vein disease progresses, it can lead to painful and uncomfortable symptoms, including leg swelling, cramping, and fatigue.
+As venous disease progresses, it can lead to painful and uncomfortable medical conditions such as deep vein thrombosis.
 Venous symptoms can range from mild to severe, sometimes impacting quality of life.
-USA Vein Clinics is dedicated to offering minimally invasive varicose vein treatment from top rated vein specialists.
+USA Vein Clinics is dedicated to offering minimally invasive varicose vein treatments from top rated vein specialists.
 We offer a range of treatment options to ensure our patients receive personalized vein care from diagnosis to procedure.

-Sometimes, more than one type of treatment or multiple treatments may be necessary to alleviate challenging symptoms.
-During an initial consultation, your vein specialist can give you a better idea of what to expect.
+Sometimes, more than one type of treatment or multiple treatments may be necessary to reduce challenging symptoms.
+During an initial consultation, your vein specialist can give you a better idea of what will be required.

-Below, we discuss common symptoms of varicose veins, along with nonsurgical treatment for varicose veins in legs.
-If you have additional questions, we recommend scheduling an appointment with one of our top vein specialists.
+Below, we discuss common symptoms of varicose veins, along with nonsurgical treatments for varicose veins in legs.
+If you have additional questions, we recommend scheduling an appointment with one of our providers.

 Common Symptoms of Varicose Veins